Labsmore/pyuscope/README.md

 If you'd like a basic setup:

-    PYUSCOPE_MICROSCOPE=none ./setup_ubuntu_20.04.sh

-Alternatively if you know your microscope configuration file (ie a dir in configs/) do something like this:

-    PYUSCOPE_MICROSCOPE=ls-hvy-2 ./setup_ubuntu_20.04.sh
+    ./setup_ubuntu_20.04.sh

-After rebooting your system you can launch the PYUSCOPE_MICROSCOPE default microscope with:
+After rebooting your system you can launch with (auto detected microscope):

     ./app/argus.py